A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 DayTraders caps each withdrawal at $2,000 per request.
 Tradeify has no per-request cap.

-Overall, Tradeify scores higher (69 vs 59) on our trader-friendliness index.
-Key advantages: lower starting cost, better profit split.
-That said, DayTraders wins on more forgiving drawdown rules, faster path to funded, fewer trading restrictions, more lenient consistency rules.
+Overall, Tradeify scores higher (73 vs 56) on our trader-friendliness index.
+Key advantages: lower starting cost, more lenient consistency rules.
+That said, DayTraders wins on faster path to funded, fewer trading restrictions, no account closure limit.
 See the full glossary to understand any unfamiliar terms, or explore trading styles to find the best firm for your approach.